 Federal regulations require recipients to obtain prior written approval from the federal sponsor for many possible actions.
 Most, but not all, of these prior approval requirements can be found in 2 CFR 200.407 Prior written approval.
 Review the applicable regulations to ensure that any prior approval requirements are met.
 PAFC has compiled a table of this list of federal requirements.

-At the UW this responsibility flows from central administration, to the Dean/Director, and ultimately to the Principal Investigator (PI).
+At the UW, this responsibility flows from central administration, to the Dean/Director, and ultimately to the Principal Investigator (PI).
 If the PI approves one of these actions on a Federal Award, the PI must maintain documentation to demonstrate that the action is necessary in order to achieve the Award objectives.
-This documentation should serve to justify the action the same as if they were seeking approval from the Federal sponsor.
+This documentation should serve to justify the action the same as if approval were being sought from the Federal sponsor.

-- Federal regulations require that written sponsor approval be obtained for a no-cost extension (extend the end date without additional funding) on an Award.
-The Federal agency, in its written regulations, waives that prior approval requirement but does require that the agency be notified of no-cost extensions.
+- Federal regulations require that written sponsor approval be obtained for a no-cost extension on an Award (to extend the end date without additional funding).
+The Federal agency, in its written regulations, waives that prior approval requirement, but does require that the agency be notified of no-cost extensions.
 The PI makes the determination that a no-cost extension is needed in order to achieve the Award objectives.
 The PI documents the rationale for the no-cost extension and complies with the agency’s requirement to be notified of the new Award end date by processing the notification through OSP.

-- Six months into a 3-year NIH award the PI directs a member of the fiscal staff to charge the award for 10% of their time.
-The proposal budget did not include the direct billing of Administrative & Clerical staff (typically an Indirect or F&A cost) salaries.
-The funds to cover this expense will come from savings on the travel line item (a planned trip was cancelled).
-The regulations require prior approval to both direct bill F&A costs and for re-budgeting but NIH, in its regulations, has waived the prior approval requirement for both.
-The PI should provide supporting documentation for: 1) how the F&A cost is “integral” to achieving the project objectives; and 2) how the objectives of the Award were not changed with the re-budgeting.
+- Six months into a three-year NIH award, the PI directs a member of the fiscal staff to charge the award for 10% of their time.
+The proposal budget did not include direct billing of administrative or clerical staff salaries (typically an indirect or F&A cost).
+The funds to cover this expense will come from savings on the travel line item (a planned trip was canceled).
+The regulations require prior approval to both direct bill F&A costs and for rebudgeting, but NIH, in its regulations, has waived the prior approval requirement for both.
+The PI should provide supporting documentation for: